 Festival

-Join us at Weston Park for the second Camp Bestival Shropshire, a stellar sister show to the UK’s favourite family festival taking place on the Staffordshire / Shropshire border, from 17th-20th August 2023.
+Join us at Weston Park for the third Camp Bestival Shropshire, a stellar sister show to the UK’s favourite family festival taking place on the Staffordshire / Shropshire border, from 15th-18th August 2024.

 Lower Drayton Farm